UMNLibraries/primo-explore-central-package/README.md

 To preview local changes in production, run `npm run start-prod` instead.

 ## Deployment
-1. Run `npm run pkg` and select the number for  `CENTRAL_PACKAGE` when prompted.
+1. Run `npm run pkg`.
 The package will be written to `primo-explore-devenv/packages/CENTRAL_PACKAGE.zip`.

 2. In the Primo Back Office, navigate to Primo Utilities > UI Customization Package Manager, and upload the CENTRAL_PACKAGE.zip file.